 - Add the seasonings, chopped cilantro leaves, and mix.

-- ENJOY this nutritious salad bursting with flavor!!
+- ENJOY this nutritious moong sprouts salad that is bursting with flavor!!

 - Can be enjoyed hot or cold.
 Make ahead and let it chill in the refrigerator.
 Allow the flavors to mingle for a couple of hours.
 I have always felt that the flavors get better when served chilled.